Global leaders gear up for annual WEF meeting to seek to build inclusiveness | IOL Business Report

-CAPE TOWN – More than 3 000 participants from more than 110 countries will descend on Davos in the Swiss Alps next week to discuss key issues, including the growing need for inclusiveness amid a period of instability brought on by technological disruption and the realignment of geo-politics and economics.
+CAPE TOWN - More than 3,000 participants from over 110 countries will descend on Davos in the Swiss Alps next week to discuss key issues, including the growing need for inclusiveness amid a period of instability brought on by technological disruption and the realignment of geo-politics and economics.

 Among the participants are South African head of State Cyril Ramaphosa who leads a delegation made up of representatives from government, business and labour as he seeks to attract investment to kick-start a stuttering economy.